Monday, January 25, 2016

 615-889-6611

-One trip to Opryland was with two of my sisters, and my sisters friend, in my sisters Mustang.
+One trip to Opryland was with two of my sisters and my sister's friend, in my sister's Mustang.

 It was a wild and crazy ride; I was slung from one side of the car to the other side.

-It felt like we were in a Race Car or riding up and down a roller coaster.
+It felt like we were in a racecar or riding a roller coaster.

 We went to Opryland Theme Park with our church group many times.

-We took my dad’s blue van several times because it would hold several people.
+We took my dad's blue van several times because it could hold several people.

-One year we went with Nina, Billy Michelle, Shana, OL, Ann, Chris, and Craig Wallace.
+One year, we went with Nina, Billy, Michelle, Shana, OL, Ann, Chris, and Craig Wallace.

-We were all going to Opryland Theme Park and the Nashville Speedway.
+We were all going to Opryland Theme Park and the Nashville Speedway

-We all stayed in a Nashville Motel that had an outdoor swimming pool.
+We all stayed at a Nashville motel with an outdoor swimming pool.

-Before the Nashville Speedway race we all enjoyed riding the large roller coaster that was in the park near the speedway
+Before the Nashville Speedway race, we all enjoyed riding the large roller coaster that was in the park near the speedway.

-Before Opryland closed it had a Christmas theme with ice-skating, and it was beautifully decorated for the Christmas Holidays.
+Before Opryland closed, it had a Christmas theme with ice skating, and it was beautifully decorated for the Holidays.

 1974 ~ Summer Savannah, Georgia

-One of our family trips was a trip to Savannah Georgia.
-My sister’s husband was stationed at Fort Stewart.
+One of our family trips was a trip to Savannah, Georgia.
+My sister's husband was stationed at Fort Stewart.

-After the long ride the kids were ready to get out and visit their cousins.
+After the long ride, the kids were ready to get out and visit their cousins.

-We spent the next day on a public beach that faced the Daufuskie Island Resort in South Carolina.
+We spent the next day on a public beach that faced the Daufuskie Island Resort in South Carolina

-It was a beautiful day, a bit windy, over cast and hot.
+It was a beautiful day, a bit windy, overcast, and hot.

 The kids enjoyed building sand castles and darting in and out of the Atlantic Ocean.